-Total Licensing Revenue: The total amount of revenues (royalties, fees, and liquidation of equity) received within the current fiscal year (in USD millions).
+Total Commercialization Revenue: The total amount of revenues (royalties, fees, and liquidation of equity) received within the current fiscal year (in USD millions).

 Startup Companies: The number of new or startup companies launched around a technology developed at Harvard University, and/or in which Harvard holds an equity position.